 Sewage and wastewater contain bacteria, fungi, parasites, and viruses that can cause intestinal, lung, and other infections.
 Bacteria may cause diarrhea, fever, cramps, and sometimes vomiting, headache, weakness, or loss of appetite.
-Some bacteria and diseases carried by sewage and wastewater are E. coli, shigellosis, typhoid fever, Salmonella, and cholera.
+Some bacteria and diseases carried by sewage and wastewater are E. coli, shigellosis, typhoid fever, salmonella, and cholera.

-Fungi such as Aspergillus and other fungi often grow in sewage compost piles.
+Fungi such as Aspergillus and other fungi often grow in compost.
 These can lead to allergic symptoms (such as runny nose) and sometimes can lead to lung infection or make asthma worse.
 If you have other health problems, you may be more likely to get sick from exposure to Aspergillus.

-Parasites including Cryptosporidium and Giardia lamblia are also found in sewage.
-They may cause diarrhea and stomach cramps, and even nausea or a slight fever.
-Most people have no symptoms.
-Roundworms (Ascariasis) is another parasite that is found in sewage.
-Roundworm infection can cause coughing, trouble breathing, and/or stomach pain and blocked intestines.
+Parasites including Cryptosporidium and Giardia lamblia may cause diarrhea and stomach cramps, and even nausea or a slight fever.
+Most people have no symptoms to roundworm (Ascariasis).
+Roundworms cause coughing, trouble breathing and/or pain in your belly and blocked intestines.

-Sewage contains many viruses such as Hepatitis A, which causes liver disease.
-Symptoms of Hepatitis A are feeling tired, having stomach pain, being nauseous, having jaundice (yellow skin), having diarrhea, or not being hungry.
-The Centers for Disease Control and Prevention (CDC) says sewage workers are not at greater risk of Hepatitis A infection than other workers, although if many people in a community have Hepatitis A, the risk may be higher than usual.
+Viruses such as Hepatitis A cause liver disease.
+Symptoms of Hepatitis A are feeling tired, having pain in your belly, being nauseous, having jaundice (yellow skin), having diarrhea, or not being hungry.
+The Centers for Disease Control and Prevention (CDC) says sewage workers are not at more risk of Hepatitis A infection than other workers.
+If many people in your community have Hepatitis A, your risk may be higher than usual.